 - Schedule a Caregiver’s Day Out: Plan an outing for you and your friend enjoy together.
 It could be lunch and a movie or a shopping trip and happy hour.
 Don’t forget to investigate respite care services so they don’t have to worry about leaving their senior loved one alone while they go out and enjoy themselves.

-The bottom line is that the best holiday gifts for caregivers are probably ones that help them manage the stress and strain juggling from so many responsibilities in a day creates.
+The bottom line is that the best holiday gifts for caregivers are probably ones that help them manage the stress and strain from juggling so many responsibilities in a day creates.
+That might be a gift card for some kind of self care, or it might be a bigger break.
+To learn more about respite care or short term stay options for seniors, contact us at Five Star Senior Living today.